jekyll/jekyll/site/docs/windows.md

 Additionally, you might need to change the code page of the console window to UTF-8 in case you get a "Liquid Exception: Incompatible character encoding" error during the site generation process.
-It can be done with the following command.
+It can be done with the following command:

 {% highlight bash %}
 $ chcp 65001
 {% endhighlight %}

 [windows-installation]: http://www.madhur.co.in/blog/2011/09/01/runningjekyllwindows.html

+## Auto-regeneration

+As of v1.3.0, Jekyll uses the `listen` gem to watch for changes when the `--watch` switch is specified during a build or serve.
+While `listen` has built-in support for UNIX systems, it requires an extra gem for compatibility with Windows.
+Add the following to the Gemfile for your site: